Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Several postmortems have highlighted how teams who believed they had manageable model-provider dependency discovered, during an incident, the dependency was much deeper than assumed.
 A particularly instructive case happened when a provider had a prolonged outage and a team that had designed failover to an alternative provider discovered their prompt system was so tuned to the specific behavior of the down model that the alternative model produced significantly worse results.

 The dependency wasn’t only availability; it was exact behavior.
-Prompts, interaction patterns, format expectations, and evaluation criteria had evolved over months to fit a specific model’s peculiarities, and switching providers required non-trivial redesign of much of the system.
-Failover technically existed but was nearly useless.
+Prompts, interaction patterns, format expectations, and evaluation criteria had evolved over months to fit a specific model’s peculiarities.

 Pattern four: classic operation worsened by novelty

 A concrete case involved a very short timeout configured on the external-model client.
-During normal conditions it worked, but during provider high-load moments, timeouts triggered retries saturating internal resources and generating an error cascade presenting to users as general system slowness.
-Nobody had reviewed AI-specific timeouts during usual capacity-planning exercises, because they didn’t fit the traditional-system mindset.
+During normal conditions it worked, but during provider high-load moments, timeouts triggered retries saturating internal resources and generating an error cascade.

-The lesson is that systems with AI components aren’t a separate category from reliability engineering; they’re systems requiring application of known practices to new components.
-Circuit breakers, exponential-backoff retries, specific external-API call monitoring, dashboards combining AI metrics with traditional system metrics.
-Nothing of this is conceptually new, but many teams are relearning these lessons in the AI context, and learning is expensive when done in production.
+The lesson: systems with AI components aren’t a separate category from reliability engineering.
+Principles of observability, fault containment, defense in depth, and systematic learning remain valid.
+Circuit breakers, exponential-backoff retries, specific external-API call monitoring, nothing conceptually new, but many teams are relearning these lessons in the AI context.

 Pattern five: tool use with unexpected effects